xavidop/alexa-helloworld-new-vscode-config/README.md

    2. `skillId`: the id of our Alexa Skill
    3. `handlerName`: the name of the object created on our AWS Lambda that will get all the invocations
    4. `skillEntryFile`: where is the handler located (In which file).
    5. `region`; the region of **YOUR** Alexa developer account.
 I set to EU because my account is from Europe.
-The available values are: NA(North America), FE(Far East), EU(Europe).
+The available values are NA(North America), FE(Far East), EU(Europe).

 Creating this configuration you will be able to run your AWS directly on your VS Code from the debug tab:

 ![image](./img/debug-tap.png)

-And you will se this output on you Debug Console:
+And you will se this output on your Debug Console:

 ![image](./img/debug-console.png)

-After this, you can setup all the breakpoints you want.
+After this, you can set up all the breakpoints you want.

 ## Alexa Simulator

-When you install the Alexa Extension on your VS Code you will see the Alexa icon on the left side bar.
-Clicking there you will see a lot of options that you can use for your daily development like downloading the interaction model, APL viewer, download the Skill manifest, deploy your Alexa Skill or directly test your Skill within VS Code:
+When you install the Alexa Extension on your VS Code you will see the Alexa icon on the left sidebar.
+Clicking there you will see a lot of options that you can use for your daily development like downloading the interaction model, APL viewer, downloading the Skill manifest, deploying your Alexa Skill or directly testing your Skill within VS Code:

 ![image](./img/alexa-extension.png)